 "Tim Watson is the future". - Tom Lippincott

 Tim Watson, 23, is a guitarist, producer, and composer based in Miami, Florida.
-He has experience working professionally in a broad range of musical styes, including modern jazz, carnatic fusion, 'contemporary classical' (new music), indie folk, and hyperpop.
+He has experience working professionally in a broad range of musical styes, including modern jazz, Carnatic fusion, Cuban jazz, Mugham fusion, new music, and indie pop.

-His career began in the Miami music scene in 2020 when he began performing regularly in the B.G.W. trio with legendary drummer Ignacio Berroa (described by Dizzy Gillespie as "the only Latin drummer in the world in the history of American music that intimately knows both worlds: his native Afro-Cuban music as well as Jazz") and multi-Grammy winning bassist Armando Gola.
+His professional career began in earnest when he began performing regularly in Miami with Cuban jazz legend Ignacio Berroa (described by Dizzy Gillespie as "the only Latin drummer in the world in the history of American music that intimately knows both worlds: his native Afro-Cuban music as well as Jazz") and multi-Grammy winning bassist Armando Gola, a group dubbed the BGW trio.
 Since then, he has become known as one of the busiest and most versatile guitarists in South Florida.

-Watson has performed abroad in Germany, Canada, Suriname, Italy, and Costa Rica, and at many of the US's premier jazz venues, including the Blue Whale (LA), Nublu (NYC), Drom (NYC), Elsewhere (NYC), the Black Cat (SF), the North Beach Bandshell (Miami), and Jazz at Lincoln Center (NYC).
-His future pop ensemble June ARC recently performed at III Points festival in Miami.
-His guitar playing can be heard on 27 commercially released tracks.
+Watson has performed abroad in Germany, Canada, Suriname, Italy, and Costa Rica, and at many of the US's premier jazz venues, including the Blue Whale (LA), Nublu (NYC), the Black Cat (SF), Dizzy's at Jazz at Lincoln Center (NYC), Drom (NYC), Elsewhere (NYC), the Sultan Room (NYC), Rockwood Music Hall Stage 2 (NYC), and the North Beach Bandshell (Miami).
+His future pop ensemble JUNE ARC recently performed at III Points festival in Miami.
+His guitar playing can be heard on 31 commercially released tracks.

 He is fluent in Ableton Live, Logic Pro, Adobe Illustrator, Photoshop, and Premiere.
-He dabbles in design and typography.
+He also works in graphic design and typography.